fennelLabs/fennel-solonet/docs/VALIDATION-GUIDE.md

 ### Our Configuration is Correct ✅

-In our `values-staging.yaml` and the new HelmRelease, we're using:
+In our Helm chart `values.yaml` (production-only) and the HelmRelease, we're using:

 ```yaml
 node: